Linux

 1. Download the latest LTS Ubuntu Desktop ISO image from the official website.

-2. Use software like Rufus to write the ISO image to an USB drive.
+2. Use a software like Rufus to write the ISO image to an USB drive.

 2. Create a disk partition.

-1. Use Windows built-in software disk management to create an unallocated partition.
+1. Use the Windows built-in disk management software to create an unallocated partition.

 3. Reboot from the USB drive and install Ubuntu.